Ledger-Donjon/scaffold/docs/iso14443_module.rst

 trigger_long
-  When set to 1, start or end signals will raise the trigger and keep it high until the card starts to respond. polarity
+  When set to 1, start or end signals will raise the trigger and keep it high until the card starts to respond. use_sync
+  When set to 1, the transmitter will synchronize the transmission to the 13.56 MHz clock issued from the daughterboard.
+This option reduces the jitter. polarity
   Can be modified to set tx modulation signal polarity.
 Use value 1 for the reference Scaffold NFC daughterboard.
 May be changed if RF front-end is